ALEHACKsp/serverbuild/README.md

 Serverbuilder is a simple app that lets you easily clone other Discord servers by pasting a unique code into the server.
 The bot will do everything else for you.<br/>
 This can be ran on a bot account (recommended way) or if the bot is not on the server you want to clone, you can use a user token.

+### Setup
+To use this, you will need to install [Node.js](https://nodejs.org/en/) version 8 or higher.
+When installed, run `npm install`.
+This will install all required dependencies.<br/>
+Now you want to place your bot/user token in the config file (config.json).
+Once you've done that, you can run the app by executing `node .` in the bot's folder.

 ### What does it clone?
 This bot clones:
 - Roles